Linda Rosenkrantz

-Linda Rosenkrantz (born May 26, 1934) is an American writer, known for her innovations in the realm of "nonfiction fiction," most prominently in her novel Talk, a New York Review Books classic.
+Linda Rosenkrantz (born May 26, 1934) is an American writer, known for her innovations in the realm of "nonfiction fiction," most prominently in her 1968 novel Talk, a New York Review Books classic.

 Life and career

 Linda Rosenkrantz was born and raised up in the Bronx, New York, the daughter of Samuel, a garment industry executive, and Frances, an artist.
 She is a graduate of the High School of Music and Art in Manhattan and the University of Michigan.

-After college, she joined the Editorial and Publicity Department of Parke-Bernet auction galleries.
-She was the founding editor of Auction magazine, published first by Sotheby-Parke-Bernet, and then by Institutional Investor, from 1967 to 1972, featuring original cover art by such artists as Salvador Dalí and Peter Hujar, and articles by eminent art critics and antiques experts.
+After college, she joined the editorial and publicity department of Parke-Bernet auction galleries.
+She was the founding editor of Auction magazine, published first by Sotheby-Parke-Bernet, and then by Institutional Investor, from 1967 to 1972, featuring original cover art by artists and photographers such as Salvador Dalí and Peter Hujar, and articles by eminent art critics and antiques experts.

 In 1975, Rosenkrantz was the subject of an early Chuck Close color-grid painting, Linda, now owned by the Akron Art Museum.
-Around this time, Rosenkrantz was a part of the New York art world, her immediate circle including such artists as Hujar, Joseph Raffael, Paul Thek and Susan Brockman, being a charter member of Ray Johnson's New York Correspondence School, as well as attending Warhol parties at the Factory.
+Around this time, Rosenkrantz was a part of the New York art world, her immediate circle including such artists as Hujar, Joseph Raffael, Paul Thek and Susan Brockman, being a charter member of Ray Johnson's New York Correspondence School, as well as attending Andy Warhol parties at the Factory.

-In 1986, Rosenkrantz began writing a weekly column, Contemporary Collectibles, which was widely syndicated by Copley News Service for 25 years.
+In 1986, Rosenkrantz began writing a weekly column, "Contemporary Collectibles", which was widely syndicated by Copley News Service for 25 years.
 In 1990, she relocated to Los Angeles with her husband, writer Christopher Finch, and daughter Chloe.

 Talk

 In 1968, Rosenkrantz's novel Talk, based on the taped conversations of herself and two friends in East Hampton, Long Island, was published by Putnam's in New York and by Anthony Blond in London two years later, followed by a New American Library paperback edition.
-Talk was the subject of a double-page spread in the fledgling New York magazine and garnered feature reviews in, among others, The New York Times, Washington Post, American Vogue and in British Vogue, which picked it as one of its Books of the Year.
+Talk was the subject of a double-page spread in the fledgling New York magazine and garnered feature reviews in, among others, The New York Times, The Washington Post, American Vogue and in British Vogue, which picked it as one of its Books of the Year.

-Nearly half a century later, Talk was reissued as a New York Review Books Classic, receiving positive attention in The New York Times, New Statesman, The Guardian, Paris Review (whose then-editor Lorin Stein, picked Talk as his #1 summer book of 2015), New Republic, The Nation Harper's, The Village Voice ("a favorite of the year"), and other periodicals.
+Nearly half a century later, Talk was reissued as a New York Review Books Classic, receiving positive attention in The New York Times, the New Statesman, The Guardian, The Paris Review (whose then-editor Lorin Stein, picked Talk as his #1 summer book of 2015), The New Republic, The Nation Harper's Magazine, The Village Voice (which called it "a favorite of the year"), and other periodicals.
 An excerpt appeared on Literary Hub, and Rosenkrantz was featured on NPR's Bookworm show and New York magazine's Sex Lives podcast.

-Talk has been translated into Spanish, La Charla, published by Editorial Anagrama, Barcelona 2017 and into Italian, Talk!, 8tto Edizioni, Milano 2019.
+Talk has been translated into Spanish as La Charla, published by Editorial Anagrama in 2017, and into Italian as Talk!, published by 8tto in 2019.